Yam1x/c2pie/README.md

         "validation_state": "Valid"
     }
     ```

 You can also set up a Jupyter Lab environment and test c2pie there by running:
 ```bash
 docker compose up c2pie-notebooks
 ```

+After running this command you should be able to access Jupyter Lab at `localhost:8888` from your browser.

+The existing `notebooks` directory already contains an example notebook with commands to test signing functionality.

 ## Running from your own environment